No products were found matching your selection.

-‘Single origin’ is cacao, or cocoa beans grown in a particular geographical area; and like a good quality coffee or fine wine, the flavour of the chocolate is determined by the characteristics of the soil, climate and other geographical elements of where it’s grown.
+‘Single origin’ is cacao, or cocoa beans grown in a particular geographical area; and like a good quality coffee or fine wine, the flavour of the chocolate is determined by the characteristics of the soil, climate, and other geographical elements of where it’s grown.

-Our single origin chocolate bars are predominantly from South America, as this is the area in the world where the exquisite aroma and flavours classified as Fino De Aroma are most widely found; as only 8% of the world’s cocoa is distinguished by this classification.
+Our single origin chocolate bars are predominantly from South America, as this is the area in the world where the exquisite aroma and flavours classified as Fino De Aroma are most widely found; only 8% of the world’s cocoa is distinguished by this classification.

 Single origin chocolate bars are more often found to be dark chocolates, as the addition of milk can potentially diminish the flavour of the cocoa beans; so it is with this range you will be able to taste the different cocoa solids.
-We have included a milk, and also a darker milk chocolate, which are definitely worth exploring; our particular favourite is the Milk Colombian – but you need to see what you think!

 When we’re talking cocoa percentages and cocoa solids, we felt we needed to introduce a heavy weight 80% into the range, and due to our investment into a Ugandan community, and after visiting a Ugandan cocoa farm, we chose a bar to bring some diversity to our predominantly South American bias.
 We have found that there is a lingering acidic taste with the Ugandan beans, and it works well with the higher cocoa percentages.